inveniosoftware/invenio/docs/tutorials/understanding-datamodels.rst

-For instance, in the above example the ``title`` field is of type ``text``, which applies stemming when searching, whereas the ``keywords`` field is of type ``keyword``, which means no stemming is applied, therefore, this field is searched based on exacth match.
+For instance, in the above example the ``title`` field is of type ``text``, which applies stemming when searching, whereas the ``keywords`` field is of type ``keyword``, which means no stemming is applied, therefore, this field is searched based on exact match.
 The mapping also allows you to define e.g. that a ``lat`` and a ``lon`` field are in fact geographical coordinates, and enable geospatial queries over your records.